fusioncharts/dev_centre_docs/chart-guide/standard-charts/sankey-diagram.md

 Click [here]() to edit the above diagram.

 #### Using `linkToolText`

 The `linkToolText` attribute works at global level, it defines a tooltip template for all the links in a chart.
-The value for the `linkToolText` attribute is a template made of macros, templates can also contain plain text and basic html tags like `br`, `strong`, `em`,and `b`.
+The value for the `linkToolText` attribute is a template made of macros, templates can also contain plain text and various inline HTML tags like `br`, `strong`, `em`,and `b`.

 For Sankey diagram, `linkToolText` supports the following macros `$from`, `$to`, `$linkValue`, `$linkDataValue`, `$fromPlotIdentifier`, `$toPlotIdentifier`, and `$flowDirection`.
 For more information on macros refer to the [List of Macros](/dev/chart-guide/chart-configurations/tool-tips#list-of-tooltip-macros).